AliChegini1990/crypto-cpp/README.md

-# crypto-cpp
+# Crypto-CPP

-A C++ library for encryption and decryption
+A C++ wrapper for encryption and decryption.